 At the time Italy declared war, the balance of forces was strongly in Italy's favor.
 The Italians had about 215,000 men in Libya.
 The Italians also had much larger airforces deployed in Libya.
 The British Western Desert Force (WDF) had about 50,000 men.
 Part of the British force had to be deployed for internal security, in part because of pro-German sympathies within the Egyptian Army.
 The Italians proceeded to strengthen their forces in Libya.
 The British were limited in their ability to reenorce the Egyptian garrison.
 The BEF while manages to escape destruction at Dunkirk had lost almost all of its heavy weapons.
 The 1st Canadian Division was the only fully equipped division in Britain.
 Braceing for Operation Sea Lion, the expected German cross-Channel invasion, there were few resources available that could be spared for Egypt.
 General Wavel flew to England to discuss the impending campaign with Primeminister Churchill.
 The two did not get on well.
 Churchill grilled Wavell.
 [Schofield, p.
 150.]
 It was the beginning of a mutual animosity between the two men.
 Even so the British somehow managed to put together a convoy of 150 tanks and many guns (August 1940).
 Churchill writes in his memoirs, "The decesion to give the blood transfusion while we braced ourselves to meet a mortal danger was at once awful and right.
 No one faltered."
 [Churchill, p.
 392.]
 It was among Churchill's most difficult decesions of the War.
 It left the British still anticipating a German invasion virtually stripped of tanks.
 Meanwhile the small British force in Egypt used inflatable rubber tanks and dummy guns to deceive the Italians about their weakness.

 Commonwealth troops made up a substantial part of the British forces in the Western Desert, especially the Indians and Australians.
+New Zealand was also involved.
 The Indians played a critical role in the beginning phase of Western Deset Campaign.
 An Indian infantry brigade reached Egypt just before the outbreak of the War.
 Italy was no a combatant at the time and France still in the War so Egypt was not endangered.
 A decond brigade was sent (October 1939) and when grouped with the earlier brigade formed the 4th Indian Infantry Division.
 Two additional brigades and a divisional headquarters were sent (March 1940).
 They became the 5th Indian Infantry Division.
 The 6th Australian Division was formed (October-November 1939).
 They embarked for the Middle East as the spearhead of the Second Australian Imperial Force (AIF) (early-1940).
 The initial plan was to deploy in France, but France fell before they arrived, so they deployed in Egypt.
 Three more A further three AIF infantry divisions (7th Division, 8th Division and 9th Division) were raised (early 1940 as well as a corps headquarters (I Corps) and support and service units.
 All of these divisions and the majority of the support units were deployed overseas during 1940 and 1941.
 An AIF armoured division (1st Armoured Division) was also raised (early-1941 but never ldeployed oversea.
 These were not well trained or equipped divisions.
 The plan was to tarin and equip them when they arrived.
 The Indian Army was one of the few forxes in exostance and they were aslo deployed to the Middle East.

 The Italian declaration of war was not unexpected by the British.
 Only the date was unknown.
 A small mechanized force was formed an had standing orders to engage isolated Italian frontier outposts when Italy declared war.
 The Italians suffered 3,500 casualties, a number of tanks destoyed, and a convoy intercepted.
 The military impact overall was small, but the attacks appeared to unnerved the Italians, including the Italian commander Marshal Graziani.